 All registered student organizations receiving funds from the Student Assembly are encouraged to endorse candidates.
-The Director of Elections will encourage groups to do so, through email notification.
 If an organization chooses to endorse a candidate, it is expected to abide by the guidelines below.

-- 1. Student Assembly Finance Commission (SAFC)-funded organizations may endorse candidates.
-All groups must act in a way that is fair and balanced when deciding endorsement of candidates. - 2.
-Student Activity Fee (SAF) byline funded organizations seeking to endorse candidates for a position must give all petitioners for that position and the Director of Elections 24 hours advance notice of endorsement meetings.

-3. The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.
+- 1. Student Activities Funding Commission (SAFC) funded and Student Activity Fee (SAF) byline funded organizations may endorse candidates.
+All groups must act in a way that is fair and balanced when deciding on the endorsement of candidates. - 2.
+The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply